 Whisk until just combined.
 Don't beat the mix for too long or the egg whites become stiff.
 This makes the wraps too thick.

 Don't over-fry.
-If you leave egg white tortillas in the pan for too long or fry over a high heat, they can become dry and crack when you roll them.
+If you leave egg white tortillas in the pan for too long or fry over high heat, they can become dry and crack when you roll them.
+I learned this is the case with all egg white recipes, including my egg white omelette.

 Fill right before serving.
 If you add watery ingredients such as cucumber or tomatoes, they can soften the texture of the wrap over time and cause it to split.
 That's why it's best to eat the wraps straight after filling them.